Cosmic-crypto/web-scraper-py/README.md

 📦 Features

-✅ Scrapes multiple trusted domains automatically
-✅ Works with command-line arguments (argv) or interactive input ✅ Collects all text data into a single file (scraped_results.txt) ✅ Handles connection errors gracefully
+✅ Scrapes multiple trusted domains automatically (you can add to those) ✅ Works with command-line arguments (argv) or interactive input ✅ Collects all text data into a single file (scraped_results.txt) ✅ Handles connection errors gracefully